 - Move groups that need to continuously interact together to avoid business disruption.

 - Communicate early and often how the change will affect workers.
-A strong communication is the critical factor for a successful migration.
+Strong communication is the critical factor for a successful migration.

-- Teach employees what the benefits of the cloud technology are and how to obtain them.
-Hand-holding would be a most important task needed to be taken care by the implementation partner.
+- Teach employees what the benefits of cloud technology are and how to obtain them.
+Hand-holding would be the most important task needed to be taken care of by the implementation partner.

 - Augment your collaboration environment with tools from the cloud ecosystem.

-- Explore nature of helpdesk and how the support requests and tickets have evolved after migration.
+- Explore the nature of the helpdesk and how the support requests and tickets have evolved after migration.